Top 10 Places to Visit in Ireland

 Not to undermine the beauty of the Ring of Kerry, but the Beara Peninsula is the wilder and more rural peninsula that has equally as stunning views with less people.
 It is best to rent a car to experience the scenic drive, which starts in Glengariff and ends at Kenmare in Kerry.
 The drive takes you through picturesque villages and hillsides dotted with sheep as well as Healy Pass, which takes you through the mountains.

 This is by no means an exhaustive list, but will hopefully help you plan your dream drip to the Emerald Isle.
+If you would like to be more than just a tourist you might like to view a guide to working in Ireland.

 By Stephanie Mork